stevshil/Ansible_Training/Module_3/06-scripted.md

 mysql -h dbIPaddress -uroot -psecret123
 ```

+Change the **dbIPaddress** to the IP address of the database server which is in your Ansible hosts file.

 Change **root** to **devuser** to check the other user.

 You should connect to the DB and see something similar to the following: